 Editas Medicine plans to participate in the following investor events:

-The Editas Medicine management team will host a conference call and webcast today at 5:00 p.m.
-ET to provide and discuss a corporate update and financial results for the second quarter of 2019.
-To access the call, please dial 844-348-3801 (domestic) or 213-358-0955 (international) and provide the passcode 8968723.
-A live webcast of the call will be available on the Investors & Media section of the Editas Medicine website at www.editasmedicine.com and a replay will be available approximately two hours after its completion.
+The Editas Medicine management team will host a conference call and webcast today at 8:00 a.m.
+ET to provide and discuss a corporate update and financial results for the second quarter 2021.
+To access the call, please dial 877-407-0989 (domestic) or 201-389-0921 (international).
+A live webcast of the call will be available on the Investors section of the Editas Medicine website at www.editasmedicine.com and a replay will be available approximately two hours after its completion.

 About Editas Medicine

 As a leading genome editing company, Editas Medicine is focused on translating the power and potential of the CRISPR/Cas9 and CRISPR/Cas12a (also known as Cpf1) genome editing systems into a robust pipeline of treatments for people living with serious diseases around the world.
 Editas Medicine aims to discover, develop, manufacture, and commercialize transformative, durable, precision genomic medicines for a broad class of diseases.
 For the latest information and scientific presentations, please visit www.editasmedicine.com.

 EDIT-101 is a CRISPR-based experimental medicine under investigation for the treatment of Leber congenital amaurosis 10 (LCA10).
 EDIT-101 is administered via a subretinal injection to reach and deliver the gene editing machinery directly to photoreceptor cells.